Woman's car stolen while pumping gas near airport

 “I was just sort of in shock really like wow that just happened,” said Stella Dowling, her car was stolen.

-“Decided you know what I’ll just go and get off at the exit, the Virginia Avenue exit and get some gas,” said Dowling.
+“Decided you know what I’ll just go and get off at the exit, the Virginia Avenue exit and get some gas,” she said.

 East Point Police said this is the fourth time this has happened at the station in a week.